NaokiHori/SimpleVOFSolver/docs/source/numerical_method/index.rst

    =
    0.

-By assuming commutability, the first term leads
+By assuming the temporal and spatial treatments commutable, the first term leads

 .. math::